gristlabs/grist-help/help/examples/2020-08-invoices.md

 We could do the same thing for the `Invoicer` column as we did for the `Client` column, and make it a reference to the `Businesses` table or a separate table.
-However, you will always be using the same name and address for your business, you could skip setting up a reference by setting the Column Type for `Invoicer` to `Any` and entering a formula like this:
+However, if you will always be using the same name and address for your business, you could skip setting up a reference by setting the Column Type for `Invoicer` to `Any` and entering a formula like this: